 A Consortium-funded program that offers peer-to-peer provider phone consults, referrals and resources, and behavioral health continuing medical education (CME).

+Disciplinary Alternative Education Program (DAEP)

+A program where students are suspended to following serious misconduct.
+All Texas public school districts are required to maintain a DAEP, which is often located on a separate campus within the district.
+DAEPs are not part of the juvenile justice system, but many children and adolescents in the system have had previous stays in a DAEP.

 Documentation

 Written consents that should be collected from the parent(s)/guardian(s) after the referral has been submitted.